 Within the underthrust sediments, P-wave velocity anisotropy is consistent with dominantly vertical compaction (vertical minimum velocity and high maximum and intermediate velocities within the bedding plane).
-This type of fabric might be present over most of the depth range of the underthrust sediments except in zones where interrupted by mechanical deformation such as fracturing or faulting.
-However, the anisotropy data could also be consistent with bed-parallel shear of the underthrust sediments.
-The electrical conductivity data appear to correlate with the P-wave velocity data.
+However, anisotropy data could also be consistent with bed-parallel shear of the under-thrust sediments.
+Electrical conductivity data appear to correlate with P-wave velocity data.

-The average thermal conductivities are 1.02, 1.09, and 1.50 W/(m·K), for Units I, II, and IV, respectively.
-Downhole temperature was measured at four depths between 25.4 and 135.0 m CSF.
-Equilibrium temperatures plotted as a function of depth are relatively linear, and coupled with the average bottom water temperature, give a least-squares gradient of 52°C/km.
+The average thermal conductivity values are 1.02, 1.09, and 1.50 W/(m·K), for Units I, II, and IV, respectively.
+In situ temperature was measured at four depths between 25.4 and 135.0 m CSF.
+Equilibrium temperatures plotted as a function of depth are relatively linear and, coupled with the average bottom water temperature, give a least-squares gradient of 52°C/km.
 A constant conductive heat flow appears to describe the overall thermal structure quite well.

-The intensities of natural remanent magnetization (NRM) span more than two orders of magnitude, ranging from 0.02 to 80 mA/m.
+Natural remanent magnetization (NRM) intensity spans more than two orders of magnitude, ranging from 0.02 to 80 mA/m.
 NRM intensity peaks at 352.7 m CSF, corresponding to silty clay with interbedded volcanic sand.
-Magnetic susceptibility values are generally $\sim 10 \times 10^{-3}$ SI within Units I-III and rapidly decrease and then increase within the breccia observed in Subunit IIA (Fig. F5).
+Magnetic susceptibility values are generally ~ 10×10^{-3} SI within Units I-III and rapidly decrease and then increase within the breccia observed in Subunit IIA (Fig. F5).
 These susceptibility variations were verified by further measurements of corresponding discrete samples.
-Magnetic susceptibility is significantly higher within the underthrust slope basin deposits of Unit IV, which contain volcanic and sand layers.
+Magnetic susceptibility is significantly higher within the underthrust slope deposits of Unit IV, which contain sand and silt layers, than it is in Unit III.

-The pore fluid profiles in the upper 30 m of the sediment column are dominated by microbially mediated reactions, and the sulfate-methane transition (SMT) is reached between 16 and 20 m CSF.
+Pore fluid profiles in the upper 30 m of the sediment column are dominated by microbially mediated reactions, and the sulfate-methane transition (SMT) is reached between 16 and 20 m CSF.
 Below this depth, downhole increases in Cl, Na, and H4SiO4 concentrations and decreases in Mg, B, K, and Rb concentrations are interpreted to be caused by alteration of volcanic ash to authigenic clay minerals and zeolites (Fig. F5).
-At 248, 306.7, and 344 m CSF, sharp increases in the concentrations of H4SiO4, ammonium, and Mn, as well as decreases in Mg, K, and Rb concentrations, suggest the possibility of recent or current focused flow of fluids from greater depth.
-These increases are observed ~8 m above, within, and 29 m below the structurally identified splay fault zone.
-A decrease in the K and Mg data is also evident at 50 m CSF.
+Sharp increases in H4SiO4, ammonium, and Mn concentrations, as well as decreases in Mg, K, and Rb concentrations, are observed ~8 m above, within, and 29 m below the structurally identified splay fault zone.
+A decrease in K and Mg data is also evident at 50 m CSF.
 Given the reactive nature of these ions in pore fluids, these spikes may be caused by diagenesis; postcruise research will examine whether these are diagenetic signatures or related to fluid flow.
-The chemistry of the fluids sampled along these horizons is strikingly similar to that of fluids sampled at the base of Site C0001, drilled upslope from Site C0004 during IODP Expedition 315 (Ashi et al., 2008).
-Methane shows spikes of elevated concentrations within Unit III and near the top of Unit IV (Fig. F5); however, core recovery and brecciation may greatly influence observed measured methane concentrations.
+Methane shows spikes of elevated concentration within Unit III and near the top of Unit IV (Fig. F5); however, core recovery and brecciation may greatly influence observed measured methane concentrations.

 Under epifluorescent microscopy, very high numbers of microbial cells were observed in core sediments at Site C0004 (Fig. F5).
-The cell populations slightly decreased with depth to 150 m CSF and slightly increased at ~280 m CSF in the splay fault zone.
+Cell populations slightly decreased with depth to 150 m CSF and slightly increased at ~280 m CSF in the splay fault zone.
 Cell populations then sharply decreased below the splay fault zone.

-Site C0006 (proposed Site NT1-03B) targeted the main frontal thrust at the seaward edge of the accretionary wedge (Fig. F4).
-The scientific objectives of drilling at Site C0006 were
+Site C0006 (proposed Site NT1-03B) targeted the main frontal thrust at the seaward edge of the accretionary prism (Fig. F3).
+The scientific objectives of drilling at Site C0006 were as follows:

-- 1. To clarify the evolution of the frontal thrust from its birth to death, - 2.
-To clarify the function of the frontal thrust with respect to large earthquakes, and - 3.
-To evaluate the relationship between fluid behavior, slip, and deformation within this fault zone.
+- 1. Clarify the evolution of the frontal thrust from its birth to death. - 2.
+Clarify the function of the frontal thrust with respect to large earthquakes. - 3.
+Evaluate the relationship between fluid behavior, slip, and deformation within this fault zone.